François Fillon: Prime minister

 The day after Nicolas Sarkozy became president he appointed Fillon as Prime Minister of France, charging him with the task of forming a new cabinet, which was announced on 18 May 2007.
-By appointing as Secretary of State André Santini, who had been indicted in the Fondation Hamon affair on charges of corruption, Fillon made the first break since 1992 with the so-called "Balladur jurisprudence", according to which an indicted governmental personality should resign until the case is closed.
+By appointing as Secretary of State André Santini, who had been indicted in the Fondation Hamon affair on charges of corruption, Fillon made the first break since 1992 with the "Balladur jurisprudence", according to which an indicted governmental personality should resign until the case is closed.
 On 13 November 2010, Fillon resigned, paving the way for a cabinet reshuffle.
 One day later Sarkozy reappointed Fillon as prime minister, allowing Fillon to formally name a new cabinet.

-Following the defeat of Nicolas Sarkozy to François Hollande in the 2012 presidential election, Fillon resigned on 10 May.
+Following the defeat of Sarkozy to François Hollande in the 2012 French presidential election, Fillon resigned on 10 May.
 Following the inauguration of Hollande as president on 15 May 2012, Jean-Marc Ayrault, Mayor of Nantes, was appointed to succeed Fillon as prime minister.

 UMP presidential election

 Aiming at building consensus within the diverging views at the UMP after Francois Hollande's victory in the French presidential elections in 2012, Fillon declared his candidacy to become the President of the UMP party.
 On the day of the vote, both candidates (Fillon and Jean-François Copé) claimed victory and accused the other of cheating.
 This led to a major political crisis within the party with votes being recounted twice and Copé finally being declared winner.

 Fillon threatened to split from UMP unless new elections were organised.
 He formed a new parliamentary faction, the Rassemblement-UMP group.
 In December 2012, Copé agreed to organising elections in 2013, thus putting an end to the crisis.

 Presidential bid

 Fillon entered the 2016 The Republicans presidential primary, held on 20 November 2016, and seemed a likely third as late as a week before the vote.
 In early counting, Fillon emerged as the clear frontrunner, with Alain Juppé in second place.
 Third place Sarkozy conceded, bringing his support to Fillon, and Fillon and Juppé went into the runoff on 27 November 2016.
-Juppé conceded to Fillon, pledging his support for him as The Republicans' nominee in the 2017 presidential election.
+Juppé conceded to Fillon, pledging his support for him as The Republicans' nominee in the 2017 French presidential election.

 As of November 2016, Fillon was seen as the frontrunner for the presidency against the Socialist candidate Benoît Hamon, Emmanuel Macron and Marine Le Pen.
 However, revelations of series of political scandals at the end of January shattered his presidential bid, with polls rapidly showing him behind both Marine Le Pen and Emmanuel Macron and out of the runoff.
 Fillon's visits on the ground attracted protesters who further destabilised his campaign.
 The news provoked consternation in Germany where Fillon was seen as a serious and trusted candidate.
 On 23 April 2017, he secured 20.0% of the votes at the first round of the French presidential election, arriving third, and therefore failing to enter the runoff.